RimGubaev/snp_to_HardyWeinberg/README.md

 ![](https://raw.githubusercontent.com/RimGubaev/snp_to_HardyWeinberg/master/Hardy-Weinberg.png)

-Where A is a dot plot representing a observed and theoretical genotype frequencies.
-And B corresponds to a histogram obtained form Chi-Square goodenes of fit test
+Panel A is a dotplot representing a observed and theoretical genotype frequencies.
+Lines correspond to theoretical genotype frequencies, dots correspond to observed genotype frequencies.
+Panel B corresponds to a histogram of p-values obtained form Chi-Square goodenes of fit test.
+Red threshold indicated the

+Email: rimgubaev@gmail.com